 top of page

-A FEMA public affairs unit puts itself in harm's way to try and repair the agency's tarnished image, and the experience leaves a lasting impact on both of our guests--Molly McPherson and Mike Moore.
+A FEMA public affairs unit puts itself in harm's way after a deadly storm, and the experience leaves a lasting impact on both of our guests.

 Transcript